Azure/aztk/docs/51-define-plugin.md

 * `AZTK_MASTER_IP`: Internal ip of the master

 ## Debug your plugin
-When your plugin is not working as expected there is a few things you do to invesigate issues
+When your plugin is not working as expected there is a few things you do to investigate issues

 Check the logs, you can either use the debug tool or [BatchLabs](https://github.com/Azure/BatchLabs) Navigate to `startup/wd/logs/plugins`